 In the session with the Arts & Crafts group, an audio track was played illustrating a summer’s day by the side of a riverbank.
 Living Paintings were passed around the group, and from the embossed plastic we were able to feel various flowers that can be found alongside riverbanks in the British summer and appreciate the difference in the shapes and sizes of their petals and leaves.
 The audio CD really painted the scene with vibrant sounds of insects and birds, flowing water, and with narration and poetry excerpts.
 It’s something I’ve never had the chance to experience before.
 It added a new dimension to appreciating art and was something the whole group enjoyed thoroughly – with the majority wanting to find out more about Living Paintings and how to subscribe to the service!

-You can read more about Living Paintings and how to become a library member by visiting their website here and if you want to find out more about what groups Henshaws offers, visit the Friendship Matters pages of the website.Add to my library
+You can read more about Living Paintings and how to become a library member by visiting their website here and if you want to find out more about what groups Henshaws offers, visit the Friendship Matters pages of the website.Log in or register to download

 We can't do it without you